-- (a) Annually the board shall recommend to council a pricing FEE policy that guides the establishment of charges and membership fees for city recreational AND PARK programs. and city use. - (b) The pricing FEE policy would include but not be limited to subsidy rates, nonresident fees, and discounts. - (C) No permit or fee may be waived without the explicit consent of the Parks and Recreation Board.
+(a) Annually the board shall recommend to council a fee policy that guides the establishment of charges and fees for city recreational and park programs.

+(b) The fee policy would include but not be limited to subsidy rates, nonresident fees, and discounts.

+(C) No permit or fee may be waived without the explicit consent of the Parks and Recreation Board.
 (Ord.
 98-0416.
 Passed 11-2-98.)